facebook/react-native/docs/Debugging.md

 These boxes only appear when you're running your app in dev mode.

 ### Chrome Developer Tools
-To debug the JavaScript code in Chrome, select `Debug in Chrome` from the developer menu.
+To debug the JavaScript code in Chrome, select `Debug JS Remotely` from the developer menu.
 This will open a new tab at [http://localhost:8081/debugger-ui](http://localhost:8081/debugger-ui).

 In Chrome, press `⌘ + option + i` or select `View` → `Developer` → `Developer Tools` to toggle the developer tools console.
 Enable [Pause On Caught Exceptions](http://stackoverflow.com/questions/2233339/javascript-is-there-a-way-to-get-chrome-to-break-on-all-errors/17324511#17324511) for a better debugging experience.